itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 This is probably assuming you're not a US citizen, but I don't think China cares what the US says so US citizens may have more luck here.

-Having a banking base gives you access to fund your WeChat and AliPay account and also withdraw cash from it.
+Having a banking base gives you access to fund your WeChat and AliPay account without having to worry about bitcoin and also withdraw cash from it.

+However you can use vpayfast.com to fund it by Visa / Mastercard / American Express / Paypal as well.

 ## Bike Rental